 At this time, the plan was for the Newton to ship to users in April 1992.
 However, it quickly became apparent that this wishful thinking had little basis in reality.

 Rather than wait for the project’s completion, Sculley told the world about the Newton in January 1992 at the Consumer Electronics Show in Las Vegas.
-However, Apple did not properly showcase the product until May.
+However, Apple did not properly showcase the product until May of that year.

 The demo immediately got the world excited about Apple’s new vision for mobile computing.
 It came not long after Apple launched the PowerBook 100 laptops, which became massive hits.
 In retrospect, the PowerBook excitement may have raised people’s expectations too much.

 While the Newton project looked great from the outside, internally things were a bit of a mess.
-Delays in the project mean the first-gen Newton did not ship for more than a year after its Chicago demo.
+Delays in the project meant the first-gen Newton did not ship for more than a year after the Chicago demo on this day in 1992.

 Newton follows the Mac’s path

-Work on the Newton had a lot of parallels with the original Macintosh.
-The team did incredibly hard work and put in long hours, fueled by an almost cult-like belief in a technology far ahead of anything else in the tech world.
+Development of the Newton had a lot of parallels with the original Macintosh.
+The team did incredibly hard work and put in long hours, fueled by an almost cultlike belief in a technology far ahead of anything else in the tech world.

-Unfortunately, the Newton became one of the casualties of Steve Jobs’ return to Apple.
-He canceled the Newton and mothballed the idea of an app-driven mobile device until the iPhone in 2007.
+Unfortunately, the PDA became one of the casualties of Steve Jobs’ return to Apple.
+He canceled the Newton and mothballed the idea of an app-driven mobile device until the iPhone stormed onto the world stage in 2007.

 Do you remember the Newton MessagePad?
 Leave your comments below.